slsa-framework/slsa-github-generator/.github/actions/ensure-github-hosted-runners-js/README.md

 1. Create a new Token for your repository, with:
   1. actions:read
   2. administration:read
-2. Add the token as a Repository Secret, `my-slsa-gh-token`
+2. Add the token as a Repository Secret, `my-slsa-gh-token`, for example
-3. Supply token to the actio
+3. Supply token to the action

 ### Race conditon